petretiandrea/home-assistant-tapo-p100/README.md

 - [x] allow configuration from home assistant UI with config flow
 - [x] allow configuration from `configuration.yaml`. supported domains are `switch`, `light`, `sensor`

+### Additional features

+- [x] tracking of ip address.
+Cause Tapo local discovery isn't working for a lot of Tapo devices, this integration can try to track ip address changes by reling on MAC address.
+      This requires Home Assistant to runs on the same devices network and the capability to send ARP and broadcast packets.
+- [x] manually change ip address.
+Now you can change the ip address of a tapo device wihtout removing and re-adding it.

 # How to install

 ## Simplest and recomended way

 This integration is part of HACS store, so you don't need anymore to add this repository as a custom repository.
 You can find it directly on HACS Store: search for `tapo` and you will find `Tapo Controller`. (**HACS >= 1.6.0 is required**)

 ## Old way as a custom repository (not recomended, but use if you want to use beta versions)

 1. Install from HACS, add this repository as custom repository
 2. Search into HACS store the tapo integration and install
 3. Full restart of home assistant is recomended